igorwaw/web-advent/content/2016/21-scramble/index.md

 First I parse the list of instructions with my favourite match/case.
 For every instruction there's a simple function.
 There are operations such as swapping letters or rotating the string.
 All of them can be done with some string slicing and concatenation.
-Other then some annoying of-by-one errors in indexing, very simple.
+Other than some annoying off-by-one errors in indexing, very simple.